T20X/notes/sockets.md

   list.
 The ready list is dynamically populated by the kernel as a result of I/O activity on those file descriptors.

+### Events

+EPOLLRDHUP (since Linux 2.6.17)
+    Stream socket peer closed connection, or shut down writing half of connection.
+(This flag is especially useful for writing simple code to detect peer shutdown when using edge-triggered monitoring.)

+EPOLLERR
+      Error condition happened on the associated file descriptor.
+This event is also reported for the write end of a pipe when the read end has been closed.

+      epoll_wait(2) will always report for this event; it is not necessary to set it in events when calling epoll_ctl().

+EPOLLHUP
+      Hang up happened on the associated file descriptor.

+      epoll_wait(2) will always wait for this event; it is not necessary to set it in events when calling epoll_ctl().

+        Note that when reading from a channel such as a pipe or a stream socket, this event merely indicates that the peer closed its end of the channel.
+Subsequent reads from the channel will return 0 (end of file) only after all outstanding data in the channel has been consumed.

+### some behaviour

+Messages in the socket error queue result in a EPOLLERR message Socket errors (such as a RST being received), also result in EPOLLERR

+### grace shutdown

+About shutdown:

+- Doing shutdown(SHUT_WR) sends a FIN and marks the socket with SEND_SHUTDOWN.
+- Doing shutdown(SHUT_RD) sends nothing and marks the socket with RCV_SHUTDOWN.
+- Receiving a FIN marks the socket with RCV_SHUTDOWN.

+And about epoll:

+- hIf the socket is marked with SEND_SHUTDOWN and RCV_SHUTDOWN, poll will return EPOLLHUP.
+- If the socket is marked with RCV_SHUTDOWN, poll will return EPOLLRDHUP.

+So the HUP events can be read as:

+- EPOLLRDHUP: you have received FIN or you have called shutdown(SHUT_RD).
+In any case your reading half-socket is hung, that is, you will read no more data.
+- EPOLLHUP: you have both half-sockets hung.
+The reading half-socket is just like the previous point, For the sending half-socket you did something like shutdown(SHUT_WR).

+**To complete a a graceful shutdown I would do:**

+Do shutdown(SHUT_WR) to send a FIN and mark the end of sending data.
+Wait for the peer to do the same by polling until you get a EPOLLRDHUP.
+Now you can close the socket with grace.

 ### Level-triggered and edge-triggered

   The epoll event distribution interface is able to behave both as